-IFLA: improved access to ICT in education over the past 10 years enhanced user’s capacities for individual development, for active participation in society and also supported the development of a skilled work for a global economy, giving also new opportunities for social mobility.
+IFLA: improved access to ICT in education over the past 10 years enhanced users’ capacities for individual development andactive participation in society as well as supporting the development of a skilled workforce for a global economy and giving new opportunities for social mobility.

 there is greater recognition among policy makers that achieving digital inclusion goes beyond questions of network deployment and affordability.
 This includes ensuring accessible ICTs are available and affordable for persons with disabilities and that youth, women and indigenous peoples receive training on how to use ICTs for their social and economic empowerment.

 IFLA: there is greater recognition among policy makers that achieving digital inclusion goes beyond questions of network deployment and affordability.
-This includes ensuring accessible ICTs are available and affordable for persons with disabilities and that youth, women and indigenous peoples receive training on how to use ICTs for their social and economic empowerment.
+This includes ensuring accessible ICTs are available and affordable for persons with disabilities and that youth, women and vulnerable, marginalized and indigenous peoples receive training on how to use ICTs for their social and economic empowerment.

 UNESCO: there is greater recognition among policy makers that achieving digital inclusion goes beyond questions of network deployment and affordability.
-This includes ensuring accessible ICTs are available and affordable for persons with disabilities and that youth, women and indigenous peoples receive training on how to use ICTs for their social and economic empowerment.
+This includes ensuring accessible ICTs are available, accessible and affordable for persons with disabilities and that youth, women and indigenous peoples receive training on how to use ICTs for their social and economic empowerment.

 Access: there is greater recognition among policy makers that achieving digital inclusion goes beyond questions of network deployment and affordability.
-This includes ensuring accessible ICTs are available and affordable for persons with disabilities and that youth, women and indigenous peoples receive training on how to use ICTs for their social and economic empowerment.
+This includes ensuring accessible ICTs are available and affordable for persons with disabilities and that youth, women, indigenous peoples, and other marginalized communities receive training on how to use ICTs for their social and economic empowerment.

 USA: there is greater recognition among policy makers that achieving digital inclusion goes beyond questions of network deployment and affordability.
-This includes ensuring accessible ICTs are available and affordable for persons with disabilities and that youth, women and indigenous peoples receive training on how to use ICTs for their social and economic empowerment
+This includes ensuring ICTs are available and affordable for persons with disabilities and that youth, women and indigenous peoples receive training on how to use ICTs for their social and economic empowerment

 the crucial role of ICTs in promoting youth and women’s employment and entrepreneurship.

-Russian Federation: the crucial role of ICTs in promoting youth and women’s and employment and entrepreneurship.
+Russian Federation: the crucial role of ICTs in promoting youth and women’s, indigenous peoplesand persons with disabilities employment and entrepreneurship.

 visibility has been raised on a global scale on the need to ensure that women take up ICT careers, so that women become creators of essential ICT tools

-IFIP: visibility has been raised on a global scale on the need to ensure that women take up ICT careers, so that women become creators of essential ICT tools.
+IFIP: visibility has been raised on a global scale on the need to ensure that women take up ICT careers, so that women become creators of essential ICT tools as well as provide input into ICT policy directions.

-.

-JCA:
+Columbia: improved and innovative financial mechanisms as well as adequate and sustainable investments remain a priority in order to continue to meet the challenges of ICT for development.

+Egypt: although all of the exerted efforts to increase the accessibility in the developing countries and LDCs, yet more efforts are still needed to guarantee access for all citizens.

+IFIP: that participants have recognised the need to address the promotion and reinforcement of ethical codes and legal regulations of professions involved in the production, distribution and archiving of information, communication and knowledge.

+JCA: the need to recognize the growing population of aged citizens and the role of ICT in a well ageing and independent and autonomous living conditions.

+JCA: the opportunities offered by new technology may present new accessibility barriers.
+Affordable solutions exist but are language dependent, sharing this knowledge and observing accessibility will ensure that Information Society is For All.